treyhunner/treyhunner.github.com/source/_posts/2019-05-21-python-builtins-worth-learning.markdown

 If you're doing object-oriented Python programming (you're making classes a whole bunch), you'll likely want to learn about `property` at some point.
 Unlike other object-oriented programming languages, **we use properties instead of getter methods and setter methods**.

+For more on using properties, see [making an auto-updating attribute][] and [customizing what happens when you assign an attribute][].

 ### issubclass and isinstance